 According to the Institute for Health and Human Potential, EQ is defined as the ability to recognize, understand and manage our own emotions and influence the emotions of others.
 It is that intangible aspect that affects how we navigate social complexities and make decisions to achieve results.

-- Personal Competence refers to your ability to be aware of and manage your emotions and behavior.
-It focuses more on you individually than your interactions with others and is comprised of:
+Personal Competence refers to your ability to be aware of and manage your emotions and behavior.
+It focuses more on you individually than your interactions with others and is composed of:

-- Social Competence refers to your ability to understand people’s moods, behaviors, and motives in order to build relationships and effectively interact with others.
-It is comprised of:
+Social Competence refers to your ability to understand people’s moods, behaviors, and motives in order to build relationships and effectively interact with others.
+It is composed of:

 It stands to reason that you can’t predict emotional intelligence based on how smart someone is.
 However, it might be tempting to think that because EQ is a flexible set of more qualitative skills, it is directly tied to personality.
 On the contrary, personality results from hard-wired preferences (e.g., introversion versus extroversion).
 EQ, on the other hand, can be developed, even if it doesn’t come naturally.

 Having a heightened degree of emotional intelligence can lead to a range of benefits.
 On a personal level, increased self-awareness can help you respond to day-to-day situations; self-management skills improve your ability to adapt to change; and heightened levels of social awareness and relationship management can lead to a healthier response from other parties when you are faced with a challenging situation.